19 Summer Hobbies You Can Still Do During Quarantine

-With the coronavirus pandemic dragging on, this summer is going to be over faster than you think.
+With the coronavirus pandemic dragging on, this summer is going to go faster than you think.
 How you spend the next few months is entirely up to you.
 You can just veg out on the couch or stare at the shoreline.
-Or you can find a new hobby that doesn’t just get you out of the house but might actually improve your life exponentially.
+Or you can find a new hobby that doesn't just get you out of the house but might actually improve your life exponentially.

 It's true.
 A 2015 study, published in the Annals of Behavioral Medicine, found that people with hobbies were significantly happier and healthier than those who didn't look for interests outside their careers.
 And it's not just about having lower stress levels.
 A hobby is about so much more than passing the time; if you pick carefully, a hobby can be hugely impactful and change your entire outlook.
 A career is how you make a living, but a hobby can be where you discover your passion.

 In the spirit of keeping busy and fulfilled, here are 20 hobby ideas that, worst-case scenario, will make you feel like you did more with your summer than just get a tan, and best case, might very well change your life.
 For some fascinating facts that may spark another hidden passion, check out 40 Everyday Items You Didn't Know Had an Official Name.

 Find a lost relative.

 By some accounts, genealogy has become the second most popular hobby in America, behind only gardening.
 The reasons should be obvious.
 Tracking down your family tree doesn't just make you feel like a private detective cracking a case, it'll also help you better understand yourself.
 Curious where your quirky personality comes from?
 The answer might lie in your great-great-great-grandfather.
 For more ideas to help pass the time, check out 50 Fun Things to Do at Home Right Now.

 If you're not familiar with this card game, which involves four players in teams of two, it's time to get initiated.
 The rules can be tricky for beginners, but once you get the hang of it, it's the perfect game for couples who want to hang out but not necessarily just eat and drink.